pjgpetecodes/OctoPetShop/README.md

 - When debugging in Visual Studio 2022 without Docker Compose;

     - Install SQL Server 2019 upwards.
-    - Create a database named ops
+    - Create a database named OctoPetShop
     - Add the connection string for the database to the OctopusSamples.OctoPetShop.Database Project;
         - Right click on the `Database` Project
         - Click Properties